INSTITUTE-OF-SCIENTIFIC-INFORMATICS/.github/profile/README.md

 Home Website: On progress

-Recent Projects:
+Recent Internal Projects:

-1) LMS-HMS : Streamline lab operations with a Laboratory Information System (LIS) – a software hub managing patient data, testing workflows, and reporting.
+1) LMS-HMS: Streamline lab operations with a Laboratory Information System (LIS) – a software hub managing patient data, testing workflows and reporting.
 It enhances accuracy, efficiency, and quality control, ultimately improving healthcare delivery.

 2) Golem: Leveraging Decentralized Computing for Advanced Simulations.

 3) MDS-GitHub Actions: Automating Molecular Dynamics Simulations with CI/CD Integration.

+Recent Open-Source Projects:

+1) Trad-Chem: The objective of this project is to create a comprehensive chemical data base that encompasses product name, benefits, diseases, chemical composition and cheminformatics notations for medicines commonly employed in traditional medicinal practices.

 #### Current Roster